-The lights slowly rise, and two silhouettes stand shrouded in shadow.
-The Eydelman sisters are ready to perform in Glenbrook North’s 2018 Variety show, “Flight.”
+The lights rose slowly, and two silhouettes stood shrouded in shadow.
+The Eydelman sisters were ready to perform in Glenbrook North’s 2018 Variety show, “Flight.”

 Junior Anya Eydelman and freshman Ilana Eydelman have been singing together since Ilana was old enough to speak.
 Russian being their first language, they chose to sing “Prayer,” a famous Russian prayer song that rose to fame circa World War 2.

 “When we were choosing what song we wanted to sing, we wanted a Russian song because it reminded us of our childhood,” Ilana said.
 “The song ‘Prayer’ is very close to our family and has a powerful meaning so we knew that this song would be perfect.”

 Anya said the act never fails to make her emotional every time they perform it.